withastro/roadmap/proposals/0047-content-layer.md

 - Allowing loaders to define multiple collections automatically. e.g. separate collections would need to be manually defined for posts and categories in a blog.
 - Dependency tracing for entries.
 - Hot-reloading remote data.
-- Rendering markdown from remote data.
+- Rendering Markdown from remote data.
 A loader could store rendered HTML, but it would be up to the loader to handle this.
 - Custom `Content` components.
 - Support for queries more complex than get by ID.

 ## Stretch Goals/Future Work

-- Support for Markdoc rendering and CSV data.
 - SQLite-based backend for collections.
 - Expressive query API.